Stirling-Tools/Stirling-PDF/README.md

 Includes things like

 - Custom application name
-- Custom slogans, icons, images css etc (via file overrides) (Does not currently support html)
+- Custom slogans, icons, HTML, images CSS etc (via file overrides)

 There are two options for this, either using the generated settings file ``settings.yml`` This file is located in the ``/configs`` directory and follows standard YAML formatting